Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Bounds for Vertex-Transitive Graphs

 where

 \end{corollary}

 Without an explicit constant, such a result concerning return probabilities was first proved for infinite Cayley graphs by Varopoulos; see \cite[Corollary 7.4]{CGP}.
 The case of finite Cayley graphs was done in a similar result of \cite[Theorem 2.7]{DSC:modgr}.
+A similar bound was proved by \cite{SC95}: if $N(r) \ge \exp\{c_2 r^a\}$ for large $r$, then simple random walk (without assuming laziness) satisfies